eic/epic-prod/docs/RECO/25.08.0/index.md

                 45to135deg , Sub-directory or File Count:32
             5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:69
-                45to135deg , Sub-directory or File Count:39
+                45to135deg , Sub-directory or File Count:40
         pi+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:34
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:276
+                45to135deg , Sub-directory or File Count:296
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:117
+                45to135deg , Sub-directory or File Count:53
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:31
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:404
+                45to135deg , Sub-directory or File Count:472
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:118
+                45to135deg , Sub-directory or File Count:81
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:42
+                45to135deg , Sub-directory or File Count:33
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:124
+                45to135deg , Sub-directory or File Count:279
         pi- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:41
+                45to135deg , Sub-directory or File Count:34
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:506
+                45to135deg , Sub-directory or File Count:298
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:164
+                45to135deg , Sub-directory or File Count:82
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:32
+                45to135deg , Sub-directory or File Count:32
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:382
+                45to135deg , Sub-directory or File Count:450
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:76
+                45to135deg , Sub-directory or File Count:123
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:39
+                45to135deg , Sub-directory or File Count:57
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:115
+                45to135deg , Sub-directory or File Count:141
         pi0 , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:36
+                45to135deg , Sub-directory or File Count:35
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:469
+                45to135deg , Sub-directory or File Count:443
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:262
+                45to135deg , Sub-directory or File Count:49
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:36
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:614
+                45to135deg , Sub-directory or File Count:849
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:116
+                45to135deg , Sub-directory or File Count:101
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1165
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:22
+                45to135deg , Sub-directory or File Count:49
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:106
+                45to135deg , Sub-directory or File Count:197
             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1068
         proton , Sub-directory or File Count:8